Whale Watching in Sydney & Surrounds

-From late Autumn to early Spring, the waters along the New South Wales coast burst into life as thousands of whales migrate north from the cold Southern Ocean to feed and breed in the warmth of the Pacific.
+The Sydney Whale watching season is an incredible time of year when the waters along the New South Wales coast burst into life!
+Thousands of whales migrate north from the cold Southern Ocean to feed and breed in the warmth of the Pacific.

 The Humpback Highway runs right alongside the New South Wales coast and each year more than 30,000 whales make their annual migration from Antarctica to the Pacific (and back again).
 Nature lovers can watch the show from numerous scenic coastal lookouts and walking tracks.
 For those who want to get closer to the action, hop aboard a whale-watching cruise and observe humpback and southern right whales in their natural habitat.

-For on-the-water experiences, Captain Cook Cruises, FantaSea Cruising, Bass and Flinders Cruises, Oz Whale Watching and Manly Ocean Adventures are just some of the whale-watching cruise boats that leave from Circular Quay, Darling Harbour and Manly.
+For on-the-water experiences, Captain Cook Cruises, FantaSea Cruising, Oz Whale Watching and Manly Ocean Adventures are just some of the whale-watching cruise boats that leave from Circular Quay, Darling Harbour and Manly.

 See the migrating whales right before they cross over into Queensland waters on a cruise with Coolangatta Whale Watch, the only licensed operator in the region.